 Through the alliance, SOMO was able to finance many of the projects named in this annual report.
-Alongside these projects, OxfamNovib and SOMO cooperated with partners CEDHA and INCASUR to file a complaint against the Dutch/Argentinian seed multinational company Nidera at the Dutch National Contact Point for the OECD Guidelines for Multinational Enterprises.
+Alongside these projects, Oxfam Novib and SOMO cooperated to file a complaint with a group of Argentinian NGOs against the Dutch/ Argentinian seed multinational company Nidera at the Dutch National Contact Point for the OECD Guidelines for Multinational Enterprises.
 They allege that Nidera abused the human rights of temporary workers at its corn seed processing operations in Argentina, based on official reports by Argentinian government departments.